Care and Cleaning of Slate Floors

 - Stone and Tile Sealant can be found at most stone/tile retailers.
 You should apply two or three coats of the sealant, following the directions on the label, but waiting at least 30 minutes between coats.
 Generally, the sealant should be applied using a cotton string mop.

-- DO NOT use any type of cleaner that has an acid base (even natural types, such as vinegar).
+- DO NOT use any type of cleaner that has an acid-base (even natural types, such as vinegar).
 This will damage your floor and may result in costly repair or replacement.

-- There are many cleaners to choose from, some of which are specifically designed for slate floors, many of which are “rinse free” and therefore will not leave a dull residue
+- There are many cleaners to choose from, some of which are specifically designed for slate floors, many of which are “rinse-free” and therefore will not leave a dull residue

-- Mild detergent (such as the type you use to wash your delicate clothes) works fine, and is not as costly as some of the specialized cleaners.
+- Mild detergent (such as the type you use to wash your delicate clothes) works fine and is not as costly as some of the specialized cleaners.

 - Going Green: Many companies now make environmentally friendly laundry detergents that will work quite well on slate floors.
-Also, when it comes to regular cleaning of slate floors, plain warm water works fine, and few things are more environmentally friendly.
+Also, when it comes to regular cleaning of slate floors, plain warm water works fine, and a few things are more environmentally friendly.